 Direct version comparing views with annotations

-We can save up to three hours per week in meetings and delays caused by administrative tasks or miscommunication.
-It allows us to concentrate on creative works.
-That’s what us designers really in need of.
+We can save up to three hours per week from meetings and delays caused by administrative tasks or miscommunication.
+It allows us to concentrate on the actual creative work; what we're good at.

-After a final version is approved, the new design will be automatically added into the asset bank and made available for anyone to use immediately.
+After a final version is approved, the new design will be automatically added into the asset library and made available for anyone to use immediately.

 The magic of the POD module lies in its ability to convert InDesign files into branded online templates.
-Therefore, all your colleagues can just go ahead and customize and localize editable content in the templates—meaning design only have to dedicate time to the original and not all its derivatives.
+That way, all your colleagues can just go ahead and customize and localize editable content in the templates—meaning design only have to dedicate time to the original, and not all its derivatives.

 All branded items can be downloaded or directly sent to printing services via the module.
 With the right integrations, you can also post designs straight to social media.

 For business cards, everyone can change the background and personalize their information in the template.
 Orders will be directly sent to our printing service.

 Consistency is the fundamental rule of branding.
 A great brand should always communicate in the same style and tone-of-voice across all channels